cabforum/forum/SCWG-charter.md

 (3) fifteen (15) months have elapsed since the end of the audit period of its last membership-qualifying audit; **_or_**

-(4) its currently-issued certificates are no longer treated as valid by at least one (1) Certificate Consumer Member of the SCWG.
+(4) no Certificate Consumer Member of the SCWG treats its currently-issued certificates as valid.

 **(c) Suspension Procedure:** Any Member who believes any of the above circumstances is true of any other Member may report that Member on the SCWG Public Mail List.
 The SCWG Chair will then investigate, including asking the reported Member for an explanation or appropriate documentation.
 If evidence of continued qualification for voting membership is not forthcoming from the reported Member within five (5) working days, the Chair will announce that such Member is suspended and has become a Probationary Member, such announcement to include the clause(s) from one of the above lists under which the suspension has been made.